Washington Generals: Record against Harlem Globetrotters

 Figures vary as to exactly how often the Generals have beaten their rivals.
 Some reports say six times, while the team's official website reports having three victories over the Globetrotters, one each in 1954, 1958 and 1971.
 The 1971 win is the most storied of these and is sometimes reported as the team's sole victory.

 Playing as the New Jersey Reds, they won 100–99 on January 5, 1971, in Martin, Tennessee, ending their 2,495-game losing streak.
 Klotz credits the overtime win to a guard named Eddie Mahar, who was team captain.
 Harlem's captain, Curly Neal, did not play in this game.

 While the Globetrotters were entertaining the crowd that day, they lost track of the game and the score.
-They found themselves down 12 points with two minutes left to go.
+They found themselves down 12 points with two minutes left.
 Forced to play normal basketball, the Globetrotters rallied but could not recover.

 The Reds secured their victory when the 50-year-old Klotz hit the winning basket with seconds left.
 Then, Meadowlark Lemon missed a shot that would have given the game back to the Globetrotters.
 The timekeeper tried to stop the clock but could not.
 When the final buzzer sounded, the crowd was dumbfounded and disappointed.
 Klotz described the fans' reaction: "They looked at us like we killed Santa Claus."

 Some children in the stands cried after the loss.
 The Reds celebrated by dousing themselves with orange pop instead of champagne.
 Lemon was furious, saying, "You lost, I didn't lose", but still visited the opposing team’s locker room to congratulate the Reds.